 2. Reduce Patient Wait Times

-Real-time tracking of hospital staff, patients, and medical equipment improves visibility and helps staff ensure availability before a scheduled appointment.
+Real-time tracking of hospital staff, patients, and healthcare assets improves visibility and helps staff ensure availability before a scheduled appointment.
 Patients can get real-time notifications about any changes, allowing them to plan in advance, giving them greater control over their time, and helping you manage patient flow.
-Hospitals can predict events before they happen and optimize resource usage.
+Hospitals can predict events before they happen and optimize employee and asset usage.

 3. Smart Pills